The One Zone-Infrequent Access Storage Class Overview

 2. Click Buckets, Lifecycle ConfigurationSelect the bucket and click Buckets, Lifecycle Configuration..
 Or use the CTRL+I keyboard shortcut.

-Click the Add button, New lifecycle Rule dialog will open:Transition to the One Zone-IA storage class via lifecycle rules
+Click Add, the New lifecycle Rule dialog will open:Transition to the One Zone-IA storage class via lifecycle rules

 3. Specify the Prefix - choose the folder if you would like to configure transition to One Zone-IA for the particular folder or leave this field empty to apply the One Zone-IA storage class for entire bucket.

-4. Switch to the Actions for current versions tabAdd New Lifecycle Rule dialog - Actions for current versions actions
+4. Switch to the Actions for current versions tabAdd New Lifecycle Rule dialog - the Actions for current versions tab

 6. Click Add new rule to add new rule into the list and Save to apply changes.

-3. Click the Add button, Add new Default Http Header dialog will open:Add new Default Http Header dialog
+2. Click Add, the Add new Storage Class Rule dialog will open:Add new Default Storage Class dialog

 "S3 Browser is an invaluable tool to me as a web developer to easily manage my automated site backups" -Bob Kraft, Web Developer